Clethra alnifolia: Habitat

 It grows in wet forests, pine flatwoods, wetlands, bogs and can be seen alongside woodland streams.
+It has moderate salt tolerance and can be found inland in coastal areas.
 It prefers a neutral to acidic soil.
-The Nova Scotia population is small and endangered.
+The Nova Scotian disjunct population is small and endangered, and C. alnifolia is listed as a threatened species under the Canadian Species at Risk Act.

 Etymology

 The Latin specific epithet alnifolia means "with leaves like alder (Alnus)".
 This gave rise to another common name, common white alder, though the two plants are not closely related.